surajitvcs/aws-assignment/README.md

 - API is not protected using cognito.
 - `S3 bucket name`: announcement-lambda-function-repo.
-- Cloud formation script take 2 params `S3 bucket name` and `lambda code location`.
+- Cloud formation script takes 2 params `S3 bucket name` and `lambda code file name`.
 - Bonus items are not covered as part of this assignment.